danphenderson/python-chromex/README.md

 An asynchronous interface for chrome automation and scrapping that is built on ``bs4`` and ``selenium``.

-    pip install chromex

-# Contributing

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.

 # Development

 To set up `python-chromex` for local development: